-Both are good to learn, but Python is especially good for data analytics and sciency-type stuff.
-It has a lot of coding tools that make things like statistics easier to do.
-Rails on the other hand is specifically meant to help you build websites.
+Ruby and Python are both good to learn, but Python is especially useful for data analytics and science-y stuff.
+It has a number of coding tools that make things like statistics easier to do.
+Ruby, on the other hand, is specifically meant to help you build websites.

-What are the different language options out there?
-Why is Python a good place to start?
+With all of the language options out there, why is Python a good place to start?

-How did you teach yourself Python, personally?
-Why did you learn it?
+How did you teach yourself Python?
+And why?

-I taught myself using a bunch of online resources such as Learn Python the Hard Way, Codecademy, and Exercism.
-I learned it because I wanted to be able to compare what it would be like learning a language different from the one I know (Ruby), and I wanted to see what all the fuss what about, and also I wanted to teach this class.
+I taught myself Python using a bunch of online resources such as Learn Python the Hard Way, Codecademy, and Exercism.
+Why?
+Because I wanted to be able to compare what it would be like learning a new programming language (I already knew Ruby).
+Basically, I wanted to see what all the fuss what about!

-Honestly, just about anything you can build with other programming languages like C++ or Ruby.
-You can build: websites, web scrapers, crawlers, scripts, interact with APIs, build your own APIs, build automated and messaging bots, make phone calls and send text messages, do machine learning, data analytics, natural language processing, statistical models, just about everything besides iPhone and Android apps (though you can build parts of those in Python).
+Just about anything you can build with other programming languages, like C++ or Ruby, can be built with Python.
+You can create websites, web scrapers, crawlers, scripts, interact with APIs, build your own APIs, build automated and messaging bots, and make phone calls and send text messages.
+You can also do machine learning, data analytics, natural language processing, statistical models, and just about everything else besides building entire iPhone and Android apps.
+Not to mention that there are dozens of famous websites built using Python!

-We’ll write scripts that calculate things for us, automate tasks, get data from APIs like stock prices and the weather, built a bot that sends text messages, write a web scraper, and build a web application.
+In the new class, we’ll write scripts that run calculations, automate tasks, get data from APIs (like stock prices and the weather), build a bot that sends text messages, write a web scraper, and build a web application.

 Who is this course for?

-This is for anyone who is a beginner and wants to learn Python but doesn’t know where to start.
+This is for anyone who wants to learn Python but doesn’t know where to start.

 Who is it not for?

-We ask our students to take at least 30 minutes a day to work on our course.
-Some people do the work on the weekends and spend 3-4 hours on the weekends to watch the videos, do the projects, and figure things out.
-(Sometimes people get really excited and dig deeper into the research project and take 6-8 hours or more each week of class.
-It’s up to you to customize.)
+We ask our students to invest at least 30 minutes a day to work on the course.
+Some people do it all on the weekends, spending 3-4 hours watching the videos, do the projects, and figure things out.
+Other people space it out during the week.
+Your goal is to get it done, so pacing yourself is important!

 Why did you change the course up and re-launch it?

-What do you wish students knew in advance / before they sign up for the course?
+What do you wish more students knew before they signed up for the Python course?

-What are your favorite resources, books, and other tools that you used to learn Python?
+What are your favorite learning tools for Python?